Independent Study to prepare for workshop

 • statistical model

-• Find out what packages to install before the workshop
+• Find out what packages we will use

 Where should you be?